QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 * Because errors causing execution to stop are frustrating if you're in the middle of a large computation

-* Because it's reduces confidence in your code on the part of your users (if you are writing for others)
+* Because it reduces confidence in your code on the part of your users (if you are writing for others)